 Trains to Ostrava

 Taking a train to Ostrava is very convenient and takes a little more than three hours offering excellent views of the countryside.
-Schedules can be researched at Idos.
+Schedules can be found at Idos.
 You may purchase your ticket online and print the ticket or have the ticket sent to your phone.
 You may also purchase tickets at the train station.
-You may pay by cash or card.
+You may pay in cash or by card.
 If you buy the ticket online in advance the ticket might be cheaper.
 Tickets range normally from 350−500 CZK.